Vibration Frequency: How Sound Can Affect Blood Flow

 Transmission of Sound Waves

-Sound waves travel through the air or other mediums as vibrations, directly impacting how we perceive sound.
-When these waves reach our ears, they cause the eardrum to vibrate and send vibrations to the ossicles, tiny bones in the middle ear that amplify the sound.
+• Sound waves travel through the air or other mediums as vibrations, directly impacting how we perceive sound.

-These amplified vibrations travel to the inner ear, specifically the cochlea, where they are converted into electrical signals that the brain interprets and understands as sound.
+• Sound travels to the inner ear, and the inner ear converts it into electrical signals that the brain interprets as sound.

-The transmission of sound waves plays a crucial role in our perception of sound and its potential effects on human health.
-Understanding how these waves are transmitted and processed by the human ear can provide insights into the relationship between sound and our well-being.
+The transmission of sound waves plays a crucial role in our perception of sound and its potential effects on human well-being.

 How Humans Perceive Sound